Beegie01/2019-UK-Road-Accidents-Analysis/README.md

 # 2019-UK-Road-Accidents-Data-Mining
 This is my analysis of 2019 road accidents in the UK.
 Data (accessible online via www.gov.uk) were in separate CSV and XLS files.
-The datasets were merged on their common identifier, ‘accident_index’, and the result was a table having 295,579 rows and 69 columns. <br><br>
+The datasets were each joined by a common identifier, ‘accident_index’, and the result was a table having 295,579 rows and 69 columns.<br><br>
 My goal was to extract sufficient knowledge from the data through analyses and use this knowledge to build a predictive model that can assist government officials in making precautionary policies to prevent enabling conditions for road accidents.<br>
 The project consisted of the following subtasks: data cleaning, feature engineering, correlation analysis, association mining, inferential statistics, and recommendation.<br><br>
 ### i.
 DATA CLEANING:<br>